Willis Stein & Partners

-Willis Stein & Partners is a private equity firm focused on leveraged buyout transactions for middle-market companies.
+Willis Stein & Partners was a private equity firm focused on leveraged buyout transactions for middle-market companies.
+The firm was wound down in 2012.

-The firm's most notable investments have included Ziff Davis, Roundy's, Jays Foods, Lincoln Snacks Company and Petersen Publishing Company (publisher of Motor Trend).
+The firm's most notable investments included Ziff Davis, Roundy's, Jays Foods, Lincoln Snacks Company and Petersen Publishing Company (publisher of Motor Trend).

-The firm is headquartered in Chicago and was founded in 1995.
+The firm was headquartered in Chicago and was founded in 1995.

 History

 Prior to founding the firm John Willis and Avy Stein were executives of Continental Illinois Venture Corp.
 (CIVC), the private equity arm of Continental Illinois National Bank and Trust Company.
 When Continental Illinois was acquired in 1994 by Bank of America, John Willis and Avy Stein, who had run the group at Continental Illinois left to form Willis Stein & Partners.
 They were quickly able to raise over $300 million of investor commitments.

 Investment funds

-Since its inception in 1995, Willis Stein has raised three private equity funds with nearly $3.0 billion of investor commitments.
+Since its inception in 1995, Willis Stein raised three private equity funds with nearly $3.0 billion of investor commitments.
 As of 2007, the firm had announced the launch of a fourth fund.
 Due to mixed results in its 2000 vintage fund, Willis Stein waited nearly eight years before launching a new fund and when it did so the firm significantly decreased its target fund size relative to its last fund.